- Tips & Ideas for Touring Siem Reap With Kids

 - A tip for cellular service

 We began to relax over our decision to visit Siem Reap, Cambodia with a 2YO the first time our hotel bellhop lifted our son onto his shoulders for a ride, a treat that would be repeated many times to his delight.

 Cambodians love children and nearly all of them greeted ours with broad smiles.
 A woman at a barbecue restaurant where we ate one night even brought him across the street (in our full view) to dance.

 Any visit to Cambodia is likely to start in Siem Reap.
 Here are our best six tips for Siem Reap and touring the temples at Angkor with a preschooler.
-We offer tips for a traveling with bigger kids, too.
+I offer tips for a traveling with bigger kids, too.

 Tips & Ideas for Touring Siem Reap With Kids

 The Temples of Angkor include several large complexes around Siem Reap, you can focus on AngkorWat and Ta Prohm and a few others on a one-day visit, or you can spend three or four days exploring more in-depth.

 Either way I highly recommend going with a guide; either a private guide or a very small group.
 Make sure it’s a licensed guide so that you’re supporting responsible tourism and so you know they’ll speak English well and provide good information.

 The temples have a long history and they’ve been touched by everyone from French colonizers and the Khmer Rouge.
 They’re mostly Hindu but some incorporate Buddhism, too.
 A few have long tableaus illustrating Hindu mythology (akin ot stained-glass windows in Catholic churches).